 - Sodium cyanide

-When someone is exposed to cyanide ion, they can experience the symptoms of cyanide toxicity.
+When someone is exposed to cyanide ions, they can experience the symptoms of cyanide toxicity.
 These include headache, trouble breathing, loss of consciousness, cardiac arrest, nausea, and seizures.

-What To Do If Your Dog Consumes Cherries?
+What To Do If My Dog Eats Cherries Accidently?

 If your dog has eaten cherries, there’s no need to lose your cool immediately.
 One pit won’t cause cyanide poisoning.
 Instead, your focus should be on stomach obstruction.